Build AI Projects That Don’t Fail: The Architecture That Works | CodeConductor

 Confidence returned.

-The system didn’t freeze at Version 1.
+Most importantly: The system didn’t freeze at Version 1.
 It kept getting better.

 This Pattern Repeats Across Every Successful AI Deployment